What Is a User Guide? Everything You Need to Know + Examples

 Begin with an introduction or overview of the process, then divide it into ordered or sequential steps.
 Bullet points or numbered lists can help present these steps.

-For example, if you are crafting a user guide for a recipe app, a step-by-step breakdown can include selecting a recipe, gathering ingredients, following the cooking instructions, and serving the prepared dish.
+For example, if you are crafting a user guide for a recipe app, step-by-step guide examples can include selecting a recipe, gathering ingredients, following the cooking instructions, and serving the prepared dish.

 4. Map the User’s Journey